DNAstack/ddap-frontend/README.md

-# Data Discovery AccessModel Portal Frontend
+# Data Discovery Access Portal Frontend

 This repository is no longer maintaned.
 The repository was split into three differrent repositories: